nuts-foundation/nuts-node/docs/pages/deployment/security-considerations.rst

 *****************

 Consider implementing (D)DoS protection on the application layer for all public endpoints.
+Monitor and og the following metrics:

+- Number of requests per second
+- Number of requests from a single IP address
+- Amount of non-20x responses

+Any outliers should be investigated.

 Maximum client body size for public-facing POST APIs
 ****************************************************